SealSkin And Your First Aid Kit

-A well-prepared first aid kit is a must for every household.
-The American Red Cross recommends keeping one at home, workplace, cottage, school, car, boat, and recreation areas.
-Having the right items and medical supplies will help anyone deal with emergencies at a moment’s notice.
+A well supplied first aid kit is a must for every household.
+The American Red Cross recommends keeping them at your home, workplace, cottage, school, car, boat, and recreation areas.
+Having the supplies will help anyone deal with emergencies at a moment’s notice.

 First aid kit: Why is it important?